DLD Resources for Everyone

 Building awareness of DLD has never been easier with our illustrated DLD fact sheet.
-Be sure to share it with everyone working with or connected to your family.
-This will assist them to understand DLD and adapt to support people with DLD in their setting.
+We encourage you to sure to share it as often as possible.
+This will help the community to understand DLD and encourage them to adapt to support people with DLD in their setting.

 If applying to the NDIS, we also recommend you attach a copy of the fact sheet.

 'DLD Evidence Brief

 'Get To Know Me' Editable Template

 Helping the people supporting your child with DLD to understand them and their unique needs in various settings is difficult.
 This is why we have created this FREE resource to support you to connect with educators, therapists and the wider community to advocate for your child.

 It can be printed as a double-sided A4.
 One side allows you to provide information about your child including their goals and needs and on the other side it has important information for professionals on DLD and where they can go for more information.